Background pattern

 If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-Paracetamol can damage the liver when taken in high doses or for prolonged periods.
+Paracetamol can damage the liver when taken in high doses or for prolonged treatments.

-The following adverse effects may also occur:
+The following side effects can also occur:

 Uncommon (may affect up to 1 in 100 patients): hypersensitivity, headache, tinnitus, tachycardia, vomiting, diarrhea, stomatitis, abdominal pain, nausea, urticaria, skin rash, angioedema, pruritus, increased body temperature, hypotension.

-Very rare (may affect up to 1 in 10,000 patients): allergic reactions, anaphylactic shock, hemorrhage, severe skin reactions such as Stevens-Johnson syndrome and Lyell syndrome, sometimes identified with the simultaneous use of another medication.
+Very rare (may affect up to 1 in 10,000 patients): allergic reactions, anaphylactic shock, bleeding, severe skin reactions such as Stevens-Johnson syndrome and Lyell syndrome, sometimes identified with the simultaneous use of another medication.

-By reporting adverse effects, you can contribute to providing more information on the safety of this medication.
+By reporting side effects, you can contribute to providing more information on the safety of this medication.

 Keep this medication out of the sight and reach of children.